200WordRPG/200wordrpg.github.io/index.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-## The Challenge will not happen in 2021
+## Stay Tuned for Updates about 2022

-Many of the organizers are taking the year off to work on other projects and remain sane during the pandemic.
-We hope to resume the challenge at some point in the future.
+We hope to revive the challenge this year.
 Thanks for your interest!
 Stay safe, everyone.

 ## Why 200 Words?